 What does this transaction look like, and what exactly is the role of the clearing firm?
 When a trade is initiated, the clearing firm pairs a buyer and seller and takes on the legal risk associated with the transaction.
 Because the clearing house is now invested in the success of the trade, it helps to ensure that the trade is completed successfully.
 In the event that the trade fails, the clearing firm is able to pay the remaining party out of its own capital and minimize the spread of risk throughout the market.
 Clearing firms are also responsible for regulating the delivery of securities and reporting data on the trades it mediates.

 Clearing firms also play a major role in short selling.
 When traders borrow shares of a stock in order to short it, they are effectively borrowing from a clearing firm.
 This works because the clearing firm technically holds a vast number of the stock certificates for a given stock, and so it is able to seamlessly process the transaction internally.
-In the event of stocks that are relatively hard to borrow, brokerages may reach out to multiple clearing firms in order to ask which ones have volume of the stock in question that can be reserved for borrowing.
+In the event of stocks that are relatively not easy to borrow, brokerages may reach out to multiple clearing firms in order to ask which ones have volume of the stock in question that can be reserved for borrowing.

 The clearing firm you choose may have a significant impact on the stocks you are able to short.

 In some cases, brokerages can act as their own clearing firm rather than pass trades submitted to the brokerage to an external clearing firm for mediation.
 These self-clearing firms operate within a brokerage such that the brokerage is able to execute trades internally.
 Self-clearing firms are required to have a larger capital store than typical brokerages since they are taking on the risk for trades themselves.

 Self-clearing firms can pass on the cost savings of not paying commissions to an external clearing house to its customers by way of lowering commissions, although this is not always the case.
 Instead, some self-clearing firms keep their commissions competitive with non-clearing firms in order to improve their margins.